GluuFederation/docs-gg-prod/3.1.3/source/plugin/gui.md

 # Admin GUI

-You can configure plugins using Admin GUI - Konga.
+You can configure the plugins using the Admin GUI - Konga.
 There are two plugins.

 !!!
 Note
-    Configure the plugins using [Admin API](./api.md)
+    Configure the plugins using the [Admin API](./api.md)

 1. [Gluu OAuth 2.0 client credential authentication](#gluu-oauth-20-client-credential-authentication)
 2. [Gluu OAuth 2.0 UMA RS plugin](#gluu-oauth-20-uma-rs-plugin)